Big days from Wilson, Metcalf lead Seahawks past 49ers 37-27 - WHIZ News

+SEATTLE (AP) — For the first time this season at home, the final seconds were relatively calm for the Seattle Seahawks.
+No stress.
+No anxiety.
+Just a few kneel downs.

+Russell Wilson, DK Metcalf and Bobby Wagner did enough earlier for the Seahawks to finally avoid a crazy finish at CenturyLink Field.

-SEATTLE (AP) — Russell Wilson threw four more touchdown passes, two to DK Metcalf, and the Seattle Seahawks rebounded from their first loss of the season with a resounding 37-27 win over the San Francisco 49ers on Sunday.
+Wilson threw four more touchdown passes, two to Metcalf, and the Seahawks rebounded from their first loss of the season with a resounding 37-27 win over the San Francisco 49ers on Sunday.

 Wilson and Metcalf tormented San Francisco and its banged up secondary as the top-scoring offense in the league continued to pile up points.
 The Seahawks (6-1) have scored at least 30 points in six of seven games.